oroinc/documentation/user/back-office/marketing/content-widgets/index.rst

    |

    .. hint:: Each content widget may have various representations in the form of layouts.
-Layouts are defined by developers using the existing :ref:`layout update functionality <dev-doc-frontend-layouts-layout>`, which enables you to alternate between the pre-configured designs for each widget in the back-office.
+Developers define layouts using the existing :ref:`layout update functionality <dev-doc-frontend-layouts-layout>`, which enables you to alternate between the pre-configured designs for each widget in the back-office.

              .. image:: /user/img/marketing/content_widgets/layout-dropdown.png
                 :scale: 50%